thedevdojo/wave-website/content/docs/features/volt.md

 ### Pages Directory and Folio

 We are utilizing <a href="https://laravel.com/docs/folio" target="_blank">Laravel Folio</a> to make it easy to create new routes and pages in your app.

-When you add a new file to the `pages` directory.
-For example, if we add a file called `about.blade.php` our application will now have a new route at `/about` which is mapped to that file.
-Here is a list of how files can map to URL's.
+As an example, if have a file at `resources/themes/anchor/pages/about.blade.php`, your application will generate a new route at `/about`, which is mapped to that file.
+Below is a list of how files can map to URLs.

 | **File**                         | **Route**                   |
 |----------------------------------|-----------------------------|